msesma/DaggerPlayground/README.md

 - `MainNavigator` navigates to DetailActivity using the class of the Activity, but `DetailNavigator` needs to locate the class from the full path of the file.
 Why?

 #### 6- Let's see where the magic happen:
-- Open module_core `CoreComponentProvider` file.
-It contains an interface implemented by out Application class `AndroidApplication` and a top level function to get the `CoreComponent`
-- Looking to this class, `AndroidApplication` and `MainActivity` in the module_main, Can you explain how the multi-module dagger implementation works or are you a muggle?
+- Every injected class is created in a Koin module.
+Check every module class (look in Android application for the list) to understand sigleton, factories and scopes.
+Could you explain why each Collaborator / Navigator is created in a particular way?
+- Koin cannot inject the current activity because there is no way of passing scope contexts.
+Here we use a trick.
+Look at ActivityProvider interface in Core module, AndroidApplication implementing it and MainActivityModule Koin module using it to inject the activity in the Navigator.
+Coudl you explain how it works?

 #### 7- Espresso tests:
 - Run Espresso tests.
 The message verified in `AppActivityTest` is not the message that the production implementation of `IAppSingletonCollaborator` shows in the AppActivity.
-Can you explain how Dagger select a different collaborator during test time?
+Can you explain how Koin select a different collaborator during test time?
 - Think on how this can be used to change your API endpoint to a mocked server.`

+#### 7- Dagger vs Koin:
+- Koin cannot solve the graph by itself so we need to create instances of every single injected class.
+This can be overwhelming in big projects, adding a lot of boilerplate.
+- Koin does not construct the graph in compilation time.
+That causes frequent runtime error when we forget to create a class factory or singleton.
+Try removing one factory or singleton from any module.
+It compileas and fails in runtime.
+Now do the same in the previous branch, in Dagger.
+Remove a, @Inject or a provides.
+The app won't compile and you'll get an auto-explanatory error.
+- The number of configuration files in Koin is smaller than in Dagger.
+Koin is easier to configure in small projects.
+- Koin has limitations creating scopes and subgraphs.
+Everythink can be worked around, but sometimes can be difficult.